rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/REASONS.md

 These factors determined the choices I made in writing this guide:

-1. Security & Privacy
+1. Security
+2. Privacy
-2. Cost
+3. Cost
-3. Performance
+4. Performance

+## Security

+Ubuntu has been built on a foundation of enterprise-grade, industry leading security practices.
+With a free Ubuntu Pro token, you can use all of Canonical's security products: expanded security maintenance, systems management, automatic kernel hotfixes, and more.

-## Security & Privacy
+## Privacy

-Google Cloud is not targeted towards consumers.
-It is targeted towards businesses and developers/programmers.
-There are no real privacy concerns here, because this service is enterprise and government grade: customers of Google Cloud are typically in Education, Financial Services, Government, Healthcare & Life Sciences, Media and Entertainment, and Retail.
-In order to secure customers in these industries, Google Cloud abides by stringent compliance policies.
+Google Cloud is not targeted towards consumers, it is a service targeted towards businesses and engineers, but can be very valuable for consumers.
+As a consumer, there should be no hesitations about using the service due to privacy concerns.
+Google Cloud is enterprise and government grade: customers of Google Cloud are typically in Education, Financial Services, Government, Healthcare & Life Sciences, Media and Entertainment, and Retail.
+In order to secure customers in these industries, Google Cloud abides by stringent compliance policies, internationally.

-You can see more about how Google Cloud handles security, transparency, privacy, and compliance here: https://cloud.google.com/security/
+You can read more about how Google Cloud handles security, transparency, privacy, and compliance on their website: https://cloud.google.com/security/

-Running a VPN service on Google's Cloud is a vastly superior option over trusting an unknown 3rd party VPN provider with your data.
+Running your own self-hosted VPN service on Google's Cloud is a vastly superior option to using any VPN-as-a-service provider that targets consumers.

 ## Cost

 You get a lot for nothing.
-A free server running on 1 shared vCPU with 0.6GB of RAM, a cloud based firewall, and a spiffy app and website to monitor everything is nothing very special.
-Many providers offer this.
+A free server running on 2 shared vCPU on 1 shared CPU core, with 1GB of RAM, and a cloud based firewall.
+Monitoring your Google Cloud footprint is simple with their Android and iOS apps, and the Google Cloud web portal at https://console.cloud.google.com.

-The real juicy stuff is in the network connectivity you get for no cost: a static **Anycast IPv4 address**.

 ## Performance